West and Northwest Auckland’s new bus services

 The Northwest is growing with more houses, more jobs, and more people needing to travel.
 The previous lack of bus interchanges and bus priority lanes means your bus network was not as frequent, efficient, or reliable as it could be.

-By sharing resources along the common motorway section of their routes, we can run more bus trips on the Northwestern Motorway all day, unhindered by traffic conditions on local roads.
+We are now running more bus trips on the Northwestern Motorway all day, unhindered by traffic conditions on local roads.

 - offer a better public transport network by removing duplication and using buses more efficiently.

 - allow two times as many people to be in walking distance to a frequent bus route.